projectatomic/skopeo/docs/skopeo-standalone-verify.1.md

 ## DESCRIPTION

-Verify a signature using local files, digest will be printed on success.
-This is primarily a debugging tool, or useful for special cases, and usually should not be a part of your normal operational workflow.
+Verify a signature using local files; the digest will be printed on success.
+This is primarily a debugging tool, useful for special cases, and usually should not be a part of your normal operational workflow.
 Additionally, consider configuring a signature verification policy file, as per containers-policy.json(5).